Background pattern

 5. Infuse the diluted solution over a minimum period of one hour.
 Once diluted, the infusion must be completed within 48 hours of dilution in the infusion bag.

-6. Use only a perfusion system with an in-line, sterile, apyrogenic, low-protein-binding filter (pore size of 0.2 micrometers).
+6. Use only an infusion system with an in-line filter, sterile, apyrogenic, and low protein-binding (pore size 0.2 micrometers).

-7. Each vial is for single use and the unused medication must be discarded in accordance with local regulations.
+7. Each vial is for single use, and unused medication must be discarded in accordance with local regulations.

 Storage